damb121/myciproject/README.md

 ### Features Left to Implement

 - would like to add a timeline element to the biography page that shows milestones throughout Kevins career.
-- adding a media section page as there a whole host of hacking demos available online from Kevin over the years as well as talks.
+- add a media section page as there a whole host of hacking demos available online from Kevin over the years as well as talks.

 ## Testing